 When sorting out what makes an employee exempt or non-exempt, an employer must also consider the type of tasks that person is required to do.

-In addition to making more than minimum wage, an exempt employee’s work must be considered: administrative, computer, executive, outside sales, and professional.
+In addition to making more than minimum wage, an exempt employee’s work must be considered: administrative, computer-related work, executive, outside sales, or professional.
+We'll touch upon these below.

 It’s crucial to note that title alone does not mandate exempt or non-exempt employee status – working in an office likewise is not absolute!